 Recent Research Activities

-I finished a book The Politics of (In)security: Crime and Corruption in New Democracies (Palgrave, forthcoming 2011).
-For three years I have conducted training for the EU for security professionals on the reform of intelligence agencies as part of a programme on Security Sector Reform.
+Before that, I finished a book The Politics of (In)security: Crime and Corruption in New Democracies (Palgrave, forthcoming 2011).
+For three years I conducted training for the EU for security professionals on the reform of intelligence agencies as part of a programme on Security Sector Reform.
 In 2009 I was part of a team funded by the UK National Police Improvement Agency which reviewed academic and policy analyses of counter terrorism and other aspects of police effectiveness.

 I am interested in supervising students in the areas of counter-terrorism, counter-insurgency, corruption, anti-corruption, East Asian politics and history and most aspects of democratisation.

 Learn more and apply for research degrees in Politics and International Relations.

 Corruption Control in Hong Kong in the 1970s

 Iraqi Perspectives on the US Occupation after 2003 (2nd supervisor)